^

 Basic information about vitamin E

-The need for vitamin E per day
+Daily requirement for vitamin E

-A person should consume 140-220 IU of anti-sterile vitamin per day.
+A person should consume 140-220 IU of antisterile vitamin per day.

-If polyunsaturated fats (vegetable fats) are fed, then a spoonful of such vegetable fat should be combined with 100MU of vitamin E. When exercising, athletes need to consume more vitamin E. It is also recommended to do this to people living in high-altitude areas and in areas contaminated by radiation.
-With stress, during puberty and body growth, during menopause it is useful to increase the content of this vitamin in the body.
+If polyunsaturated fats (vegetable fats) are consumed, then a spoonful of such vegetable fat should be combined with 100 IU of vitamin E. During physical activity, athletes need to consume more vitamin E. This is also recommended for people living in high-altitude areas and in places contaminated by radiation.
+During stress, during puberty and growth of the body, during menopause, it is useful to increase the content of this vitamin in the body.

-Digestibility of Vitamin E
+Vitamin E absorption

 The beneficial effects of vitamin E on the body

-The interaction of vitamin E with other elements of the body
+Interaction of vitamin E with other elements of the body

-Signs of Vitamin E deficiency
+Signs of Vitamin E Deficiency

-Signs of an overdose of vitamin E
+Signs of Vitamin E Overdose

-Products that include vitamin E
+Products that contain vitamin E

 Attention!